-With the success achieved in reducing the WSI wait list, the agency had hoped to renew its outreach efforts with external stakeholders.
-However, this was not possible due to the COVID-19 pandemic.
-In fiscal 2021-2022, we hope to focus some efforts in this area depending on the changing restrictions.
-The OWA will also carefully monitor occupational disease caseloads to identify trends and resource needs.
+The agency had hoped to renew its outreach efforts with external stakeholders.
+This unfortunately, was not possible due to the COVID-19 pandemic.
+However, with the easing of restrictions, we hope to focus some efforts in this area in 2022-2023.
+The OWA will continue to carefully monitor occupational disease caseloads to identify trends and resource needs.
 Future outreach can be supported by renewed IT infrastructure, such as improvements to the web site.